pthalin/openMSX_Trimui_Smart_Pro/README.md

 L1 - Quick load state.
 R2/L2 - Toggle Show FPS.

+NOTE: Running Turbo R requires system roms to be installed.
+These will be automatically downloaded the first time you run Turbo R if you are connected to wifi.

 ### How to build
+You need Linux to build.
 Install the [patched SDK](https://github.com/pthalin/SDK_Trimui_Smart_Pro)
 Run "source build.sh" in the top dir.